OrderFlow by Mentilead Back to Home

 5. Your Quick Order Page

 This is what your customers see — a full-featured ordering interface designed for speed and efficiency.
-The page has 4 tabs that organize the ordering experience:
+Everything is on a single unified page with no tab-switching:

-- Saved Lists — Save frequently ordered combinations for one-click reordering.
-Load an entire list into the cart instantly.
+• Saved Lists — Save frequently ordered combinations for one-click reordering.
+Lists appear as horizontal cards you can scroll through.

-- Order History — View all past orders placed through OrderFlow with full details.
-Hit "Buy again" to reload a previous order into the cart.
+• Order History — View all past orders (both OrderFlow and Shopify orders) with source badges.
+Hit "Reorder All" to reload a previous order into the cart.

-The cart sidebar on desktop shows a running total with all added items, quantities, and line prices.
+The desktop layout uses a split-panel design: the left side for browsing and ordering, and a sticky cart sidebar on the right showing a running total with all added items, quantities, and line prices.
 Checkout creates a standard Shopify cart via the Storefront API and redirects to your native Shopify checkout — customers use their familiar checkout experience with all your payment methods and shipping options.

-On mobile, the layout adapts with shortened tab labels and a bottom cart bar showing item count, total, and a Checkout button.
+On mobile, the cart becomes a bottom sheet that slides up when tapped.
 All touch targets are sized for comfortable tapping, and the product cards stack vertically for easy scrolling.

 6. Plans and Pricing